stevenknibbs/docs/docs/performance/remote-filesystem/amazon-s3.md

 For information on the `Aws\Credentials` classes, see Amazon's ApiGen documentation for [AWS Credentials][s3-api-creds].

-If using an IAM policy, you'll need to attach the follwoing to the IAM user
+If using an IAM policy, you'll need to attach the following to the IAM user
 role:

 ```json